SPixs/JMazeMaster/README.md

 # 🏰 JMazeMaster - Relive the Commodore 64 Experience!

-JMazeMaster is a Java implementation of the classic **Maze Master** game, originally released on the **Commodore 64**.
-This version aims to be as faithful as possible to the original, without using emulation.
-The complete game logic has been reconstructed in Java by disassembling the binary code from the original cartridge.
+JMazeMaster is a Java implementation of the classic **Maze Master** game, originally released in **1983** on the **Commodore 64**.
+It was developed by **Michael Cranford**, the creator behind the famous *A Bard's Tale* series.

+This version aims to be as faithful as possible to the original, without using emulation : the complete game logic has been reconstructed in Java by disassembling the binary code from the original cartridge.

 ## 🎮 Game Overview